Compare the Market – Meerkats are clever marking, but that’s all (safety)

 That is a hell of a lot of information.
 How is it used?

-That would be fine if it were just used to communicate with you about your policy (for example, renewals, etc.).
-But no. It is also used for Optimising and enhancing your services (upselling) and marketing and advertising.
+That would be fine if it were just to communicate with you about your policy (for example, renewals, etc.).
+But no. It is also for Optimising and enhancing your services (upselling) and marketing and advertising.

 Hang on, it is a huge list: